P4L4SH/BudgetBuddy/README.md

 # 💰 BudgetBuddy Pro

-**A web-based budget tracking application built with HTML, CSS, JavaScript, Node.js, and Express.**
+**A web-based budget tracking application built with HTML, CSS, JavaScript.**

 BudgetBuddy Pro helps users manage personal finances effectively, providing a simple and responsive interface to **record, view, and analyze income and expenses**. 📊